aidswidjaja/study/index.md

 ### What do you have here?

-I've got a few things on this website, including [study notes](https://en.wikipedia.org/wiki/Note-taking), [cheat sheets](https://en.wikipedia.org/wiki/Cheat_sheet), [past papers](https://en.wikipedia.org/wiki/Past_paper) and exam resources.
-If you're here for past papers (most likely because you don't go to my current school and I'm a nice friend) check out the Extra Resources section for Maths 5.3, Science and Commerce below.
+I've got a few things on this website, including [study notes](https://en.wikipedia.org/wiki/Note-taking), [cheat sheets](https://en.wikipedia.org/wiki/Cheat_sheet), [past papers](https://en.wikipedia.org/wiki/Past_paper) and exam resources. ~~If you're here for past papers (most likely because you don't go to my current school and I'm a nice friend) check out the Extra Resources section for Maths 5.3, Science and Commerce below.~~ [I moved this sorry](docs/resources/index.html).
 Additional Maths 5.3 resources are archived on Google Drive and can be found in [Year 9 Maths](maths/y9/index.html).

 [View more Extra Resources](resources/index.html){: .btn}